landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-previous-post/README.txt

 == Changelog ==

+= 1.4.4 - April 22, 2020 =
+* FIX - Fixed issue with anchor links taking user to the top of the page.
+* FIX - Fixed issue with encoded characters in post titles.
+* UPDATE - Added support for Yoast page titles.

+= 1.4.3 - March 18, 2020 =
+* NEW - Added new Single Post [implementation](https://connekthq.com/plugins/ajax-load-more/add-ons/single-posts/#implementation) technique.
+Users are no longer required to use a Repeater Template when using this add-on.

 = 1.4.2 - October 1, 2019 =
 * NEW - Added option to display a reading progress bar. `single_post_progress_bar` is the shortcode parameter - please view the Shortcode Builder for implementation help.